AE9RB/browserchannel/README.md

     channel.setHandler(handler);
     channel.connect('demo.test', 'demo.channel');

-The server is a Rack application that requires the `thin` server.
-This enables use of the epoll/kqueue interface.
-Tens of thousands of connections can be maintained with as much as 1000 requests per second on good hardware.
-Of course, your implementation needs may reduce this substantially, but at least it's fast to start.
+The server is a Rack application for the `thin` server.
+Other Rack servers do not support event-driven multi chunk responses.
+Thin also enables use of the epoll/kqueue interface which allows for tens of thousands of open connections.
+Expect 500-1000 requests per second on a single core of modern hardware.

+    # rackup-style example for config.ru
+    gem 'browserchannel'
+    require 'browser_channel'
+    require 'browser_test_channel'
+    map '/demo.channel' do
+      run BrowserChannel::Server.new, :handler => MyHandler
+    end
+    map '/demo.test' do
+      run BrowserTestChannel::Server.new
+    end

 Just like the browser side, there's a handler for your implementation.

     class MyHandler < BrowserChanner::Handler